clnsmth/geoenvo/docs/source/dev/design.rst

    cannot be processed due to conflicts between geometries and data sources.
--  ``TermMappingError``: Raised when a mapping between data source terms and ontologies/vocabularies fails or an expected mapping file is missing or malformed.
+-  ``TermMappingError``: Raised when a mapping between data source terms and a semantic resource fails or an expected mapping file is missing or malformed.
 -  ``NetworkError``: Raised for network-related failures, such as timeouts or unreachable data sources.